 A backyard wedding can be a lovely, intimate affair or an extravagant bash, depending on the size of your yard and your pocketbook.
 Hosting your wedding celebration at home can be an appealing option.
 One advantage is that your wedding date will not be dictated by the availability of a venue.
-Also, renting venues for the ceremony and reception often consume as much as one third of the total wedding budget.
+Also, renting venues for the ceremony and reception often consume as much as one-third of the total wedding budget.
 Investing those funds into home improvement instead makes good financial sense.
-There are special challenges to consider when planning a backyard wedding, so here are ten steps to ensure that yours is memorable for all the right reasons:
+There are special challenges to consider when planning a backyard wedding.

 1. Make Room

 The first step is to review your guest list and determine how much space you’ll need to comfortably accommodate everyone.
 If your yard is modest in size, you may need to limit the number of invited guests.
 If you plan on hiring caterers, be sure to anticipate the number of staff as well.

 Unless you can easily move the party inside, it’s wise to plan for inclement weather by erecting a canopy or tent.
 Push pole tents, frame tents, and tension tents take up varying amounts of room, so be sure to take careful measurements before committing to one type or another.